The COC Protocol™ and Blood Cancers

 You must NOT rely on the information in this article as an alternative to medical advice from your doctor or other professional healthcare provider.
 If you have any specific questions about any medical matter you should consult your doctor or other professional healthcare provider.
 If you think you may be suffering from any medical condition you should seek immediate medical attention.
 You should never delay seeking medical advice, disregard medical advice, or discontinue medical treatment because of information contained in this article.

 Advani, A.S., McDonough, S., Copelan, E., Willman, C., Mulford, D.A., List, A.F., Sekeres, M.A., Othus, M., and Appelbaum, F.R.
 (2014).
 SWOG0919: A Phase 2 Study of Idarubicin and Cytarabine in Combination with Pravastatin for Relapsed Acute Myeloid Leukaemia.
-Br J Haematol 167, 233–237.
+Br.
+J. Haematol.
+167, 233–237.

 Alexander-Savino, C.V., Hayden, M.S., Richardson, C., Zhao, J., Poligone, B., Alexander-Savino, C.V., Hayden, M.S., Richardson, C., Zhao, J., and Poligone, B. (2016).
-Doxycycline is an NF-KappaB inhibitor that induces apoptotic cell death in malignant T-cells.
+Doxycycline is an NF-κB inhibitor that induces apoptotic cell death in malignant T-cells.
 Oncotarget 7, 75954–75967.

 Alkhatib, Y., Rahman, Z.A., and Kuriakose, P. (2017).
 Clinical impact of metformin in diabetic diffuse large B-cell lymphoma patients: a case-control study.
-Leukemia & Lymphoma 58, 1130–1134.
+Leuk.
+Lymphoma 58, 1130–1134.

 Bahrami, F., Morris, D.L., and Pourgholami, M.H.
 (2012).
 Tetracyclines: drugs with huge therapeutic potential.
-Mini Rev Med Chem 12, 44–52.
+Mini Rev. Med.
+Chem.
+12, 44–52.

 van den Bogert, C., Dontje, B.H., and Kroon, A.M.
 (1985).
 The antitumour effect of doxycycline on a T-cell leukaemia in the rat.
 Leuk.
 Res.
 9, 617–623.

 Brånvall, E., Eloranta, S., Ekberg, S., Birmann, B.M., and Smedby, K.E.
 Statin Use and Prognosis in 12,865 Non-Hodgkin Lymphoma Patients Treated in the Rituximab-Era.
-Hematological Oncology 35, 230–232.
+Hematol.
+Oncol.
+35, 230–232.